exporl/apex/documentation/introduction/index.md

 Registration
 ------------

-After registration can be downloaded from
+After registration, APEX can be downloaded from
 <http://www.kuleuven.be/exporl/apex> and can be used free of charge.
 The
 hardware requirements are limited to a personal computer running the Linux or Windows operating system and the necessary stimulation devices.